Harriet Hageman once berated Trump and endorsed Liz Cheney. She now challenges her with her support | ExBulletin

 In his statement to CNN, Hageman did not address his vote to “untie the delegates” at the 2016 RNC convention in an effort to prevent Trump from becoming the Republican nominee, but stressed his support for the closed primaries.

-“It is true that I was Cruz’s delegate to the convention in 2016, like most of the delegates from Wyoming.
-Like me, there were a lot of people who initially supported other candidates and then came to rally with President Trump when he won the nomination, ”she said.
+“It’s true that I was a Cruz delegate at the convention in 2016, like most of the delegates from Wyoming.
+Like me, there were a lot of people who initially supported other candidates and then came to rally behind President Trump when he won the nomination. ,” she said.

-Five years later, Trump backed Hageman for Wyoming’s sole congressional seat, saying earlier this month that she had his “full and utter endorsement.”
+Five years later, Trump backed Hageman for Wyoming’s lone congressional seat, claiming earlier this month that she had his “full and utter endorsement.”

+“I’m proud of his accomplishments, and for Wyoming, his America First policies were the best we’ve ever seen,” Hageman added in his statement.
+“He was the greatest president of my life and I’m proud to have been able to rename him in 2020.
+And I’m proud to stand firmly behind him today.
+Our country would be in a better place with him still in office.”

 Sources

-Note: This story has been updated with more of Hageman’s statement.